JosuIru/comunidad-viva/docs/GOBERNANZA-DESCENTRALIZADA.md

-# Gobernanza Descentralizada - Comunidad Viva
+# Gobernanza Descentralizada - Truk

 ## Filosofía: Sin Jerarquías, Sin Policías